Mo7ammedd/taylor-swift/README.md

 # Taylor Swift Api

-I made random lyrics generator api for the best songwriter
+I couldn't believe that one of the best songwriters doesn't have a random lyrics generator api so I made one.

 ![](taylor.gif)